saintdaddy/Veerus/README.md

 🔜 Spam servers on launch.

-💚 DM all friends on discord when launched
+💚 DM all friends on discord when launched (if chosen)

-💚 Webhook only on server (this mean that they can't reverse that.)
+💚 Webhook only on server side (this mean that they can't reverse that.)

-💚 Browser Password Stealer
+💚 Browser Password Stealer (Firefox/Chrome/Chromium)

-💚 Discord Webhook Support
+💚 Discord Webhook

 💚 Chrome Remote Desktop support <a href="https://remotedesktop.google.com/">(Link)</a>